BettercareHealth/bettercare/README.md

 ### Process

 1. Open the InDesign file and copy all the text
 1. Paste the text with formatting into your text editor.
+(Note: the suggested S&Rs here were tested in Notepad++, and may work differently in other editors.)
 1. Search and replace (S&R) all line breaks with double line breaks:
 	* Tick 'Regular expression' (because you're using the regex \n to mean 'line break', not actually searching for the characters 'slash' and 'lowercase en').
 	* Find `\n`